- Day 1 – Queenstown / Milford Sound

-From Queenstown, heading to Te Anau, we take the Milford Highway up the Eglinton Valley.
+Departing Queenstown, we head to Te Anau and take the Milford Highway up the Eglinton Valley.
 Winding through the mountains; past dark, brooding lakes and mossy beech forests, perched at impossibly steep slopes, we arrive at Milford Sound.
 Milford Sound is one of the country's most iconic locations, granite peaks soar more than a mile above the dark waters of the fjord.
 Huge waterfalls tumble down into the sea giving the area a scale and grandeur that has to be seen to be believed.
 A night here provide the chances to capture a dramatic light over Mitre Peak at both sunrise and sunset, from a variety of locations.

 Today we will head back to Te Anau to spend a night.
 We walk the tranquil shores of Lake Te Anau, the South Island’s largest lake, on an easy path at the start of the Kepler Track.
 We photograph the sunset over the lake, with a vast array of mountains beyond.